 - 1. Throughout the haul, verified non-groundfish are pushed to a corner or side of a checkerpen by a crewmember and then discarded in one action. - 2.
 Fish discarded in a single layer that can be tracked and counted. - 3.
 A mound or pile of catch that is separated into a single layer before discarding. - 4.
 Tote/container of confirmed non-groundfish is discarded. - 5.
 Tote/container of confirmed guts and no whole fish is discarded. - 6.
-Tote/container of identified groundfish is discarded.
+Tote/container of identified groundfish is discarded and both ID's and counts can be made.
 This would warrant an incident report at the trip level.